blacknodes/Node-Services/Projects/alignedlayer/Alignedlayer-Node-Monitoring/README.md

 ```

-# Open ports 8091 and 3000 (prometheus default port is 9090 but we are using 8091 here because 9090 is used for grpc-server)
+# Open port 3000 (prometheus default port is 9090 but we are using 8091 here because 9090 is used for grpc-server)
 ```
-sudo ufw allow 22
-sudo ufw allow 8091
 sudo ufw allow 3000
-sudo ufw enable
 ```

 # Go to Grafana http://yourip:3000